aliefabdillah/country-ranker/README.md

 ## Description

 Web application for conducting country voting in real time.
-Country candidates are input directly by the user
+Country candidates can input directly by the user

 ## Tech Stack